terramate-io/terramate/docs/cli/code-generation/index.md

 ### Add generated files to your Git repository

 Commit the generated files to the repository.
-This can be archived either by manually running `terramate generate` locally or by automating `terramate generate` in your CI/CD pipelines.
+This can be achieved either by manually running `terramate generate` locally or by automating `terramate generate` in your CI/CD pipelines.
 In any case, the generated files should be available to the Pull Request reviewer so they can spot misconfigurations.